AlexJeBoyy/ConsumedByLight/sintlucas/GDD.md

 -	Objectives – The objective of the game is to survive in the church while waves of enemies are coming.
 At the end of the waves a big boss spawns that you have to defeat to win.
 -	Procedures –
 Starting

-o	You begin in the church with the first wave coming, the first wave is pretty easy and made to get familiar with the mechanics o	Progression o	After you beat a wave the difficulty increases and more and tougher enemies will spawn o	Special o	After a few waves the final boss spawns which is a huge biblically accurate angel. o	Resolving o	After defeating the angel you have defeated everyone and the church is yours
+o	You begin in the church with the first wave coming, the first wave is pretty easy and made to get familiar with the mechanics

+o	Progression

+o	After you beat a wave the difficulty increases and more and tougher enemies will spawn

+o	Special

+o	After a few waves the final boss spawns which is a huge biblically accurate angel.

+o	Resolving

+o	After defeating the angel you have defeated everyone and the church is yours
 -	Rules – The player can shoot, have telekinesis abilities, can slide dash, sprint and jump.
 -	Resources – Player health,  Magazines, telekinesis cooldown, range
--	Conflict – 	Enemies, Waves, Boss
+-	Conflict – 	Enemies, Waves, Boss.
+Different enemy types:
+Cross guy: enemy that carries a huge cross that smashes it on the ground
+ Paladin: basic enemy that attacks you with his hammer
+  Priest: throws holy water that damages you;
 -	Boundaries – 	Angels and demons are real in this game and telekinesis is able to be used
 -	Outcome – The game ends when you defeat the angel boss fight and when you win you have taken over the church and you stay there.